Inside the NBA: ESPN/ABC (2025–present)

 On July 24, 2024, the NBA announced new 11-year broadcasting agreements with ABC/ESPN, NBC, and Amazon Prime Video.
 TNT parent company Warner Bros.
 Discovery (WBD) attempted to use its backend rights to match the offer made by Amazon, but it was rejected on the basis that WBD did not match the terms offered by Amazon.
 On July 26, WBD filed its lawsuit against the league in New York state court, seeking to delay the NBA's new 2025 media deals from taking effect and to rule that TNT's offer matched Amazon's deal.

-Both parties reached a settlement on November 18, allowing WBD to continue operating NBA's digital properties.
-WBD also entered into a sublicensing agreement with The Walt Disney Company to broadcast Inside the NBA on ESPN and ABC beginning in the 2025–26 season, with the program continuing to be produced by Warner Bros.
-Television Studios, doing business as TNT Sports, with its existing personalities from the show’s longtime home at the Turner Studios in Atlanta.
+Both parties reached a settlement on November 18, which included an agreement for ESPN to pick up Inside the NBA in conjunction with its own NBA coverage; the program would continue to be produced by TNT Sports from its studios in Atlanta, with no changes in personnel.

 The final edition of Inside the NBA on TNT was broadcast on May 31, 2025, following Game 6 of the Eastern Conference finals.
 During the final sign-off, Johnson said:

 If I had written the script, the NBA and TNT would be together forever.
-It’s not going to happen, but while I was disappointed, I was sad, I was not bitter.
+It's not going to happen, but while I was disappointed, I was sad, I was not bitter.
 We know how business works.
 Gratitude is the operative word for me. [ ... ] So thank you, we have been honored to do this. [ ... ] But I'm proud to say for the last time, thanks for watching us.
 It's the NBA on TNT.

 O'Neal and Smith dropped f-bombs during their TNT sign-off, with O'Neal saying: